Impact Program Overview:

 - Set goals based on their own unique strengths and passions

-IMPACT Participants will report to the Staff Ministries Director, who will provide direction and oversight to the various projects and leadership opportunities.
-The SM director will strive to assign areas where the participant has particular interest and gifting in, however participants are expected to learn the basic inner workings of the entire camp program.
-In facilitating this, IMPACT participants may be assigned by the director to work under the supervision of one of the camp’s full-time team members to accomplish a team goal (example: help the Office Manager with quarterly bulk mailings).
+Impact Interns will report to the Staff Coach and Camp Directors who oversee the various projects and leadership opportunities Impact offers.
+Interns will be assigned areas where they have particular interests and abilities, and will also learn the basic inner workings of the entire camp program.
+Interns may be assigned to work under the supervision of one of the camp’s full-time team members (example: help the Office Manager with quarterly bulk mailings).

 Work Schedule & Time Off:

-IMPACT participants are expected to serve a 30- 40 hour work week, which would typically be a 5 day, 6- 8 hour per day schedule.
+Interns typically work 5 days per week, 9am – 4pm.
 Adjustments to this schedule will be needed to accommodate hosting weekend retreat groups, or presentations at churches and fairs.
 When required to work a weekend, Mondays will be given off for rest.
 Generally, each participant will have one or two days off each week.
 Each week’s schedule can be different and may require long hours due to the craziness of the camp seasons.
 You will receive major holidays off.
-You will need to schedule any other days needed off 4 weeks in advance to give ample time for responsibilities to be covered.
+You will need to schedule any other days needed off in advance to give ample time for responsibilities to be covered.